telerik/blazor-docs/getting-started/vs-integration/upgrade-wizard.md

 If localization is enabled in the application, you can select the **Upgrade the localization file** option.
 The Upgrade Wizard will add new localization keys from the default (English) localization file that UI for Blazor distributes.

-The option is selected by default if there is a **Resources\TelerikMessages.resx** file in the current project.
-In this case, **Resources\TelerikMessages.resx** file is selected in the file browser.
+The option is selected by default if there is a `Resources\TelerikMessages.resx` file in the current project.
+In this case, `Resources\TelerikMessages.resx` file is selected in the file browser.

 ## Create Backup

 You can create a backup before running the upgrade wizard by selecting the **Create a backup before upgrading** option.

->When the project and solution are placed in the same directory, the default backup location is set to the **%USERPROFILE%\Documents** folder.
+>When the project and solution are placed in the same directory, the default backup location is set to the `%USERPROFILE%\Documents` folder.

 ## Upgrade Log

-In case one of the options ([Create a backup before upgrading](#create-backup) or [Upgrade the localization file](#upgrade-localization-file)) is selected, an **Upgrade Log** will be opened at the end of the upgrade.
+In case one of the options ([Create a backup before upgrading](#create-backup) or [Upgrade the localization file](#upgrade-localization-file)) is selected, an **Upgrade Log** will open at the end of the upgrade.
 The log can show the backup location, an entry for each localization key added or a localization upgrade error.
 Each upgrade log file is in HTML format.
 The file name contains the date and time of the upgrade.

 ## Troubleshooting

 The **Finish** button will display a tooltip, indicating a page error when:

-* The **Upgrade the localization file** option is selected and the pointed **directory is empty** or the file **is read-only**.
+* The **Upgrade the localization file** option is selected and the pointed directory is empty or the file is read-only.
-* The **Create a backup before upgrading** option is selected, and the **Backup location** is empty.
+* The **Create a backup before upgrading** option is selected, and the backup location is empty.

 ## See Also